Setting goals and achieving them is easier said than done.

-“When it comes to positive attitude, it’s important to remain realistic – believe that you can do it but understand that it’s going to be hard and demanding.
-Don’t be a pessimist from the get-go but rather stick with a realistic optimism” says Carl White, a project manager.
+“When it comes to a positive attitude, it’s important to remain realistic – believe that you can do it but understand that it’s going to be hard and demanding.
+Don’t be a pessimist from the get-go, but rather stick with a realistic optimism,” says Carl White, a project manager.

 Next, the milestones.

 Huge goals require a lot of work and risk, which seems scary.

 However, if you break it up into small milestones and focus on each one while keeping the big picture in mind, you’ll have an easier time succeeding.

 For instance, you want a successful business.
 Start off by setting the first milestone: register it and handle all the legal and financial actions in order to set it up.

 You can even break this up into small, separate tasks.